-- Whether Board Chairperson is/related to Executive Director? - Dual Position of Board & AC Chairperson; AC & NRC Chairperson - Any material/ persistent non-compliances during the year? - Whether the Board has requisite number of Directors? - Whether the Board has minimum 50% NEDs? - Whether the Board has requisite number of Independent Directors? - Whether the Board has independent woman director? - Whether the Board has requisite number of retiring directors? - Whether the Board Chairperson has engaged with shareholders post significant shareholder dissent against a resolution proposed in general meeting? - Whether material failures of governance, stewardship, risk oversight and fiduciary responsibilities are observed during the year? (for re-appointments) - In cases of Significant Public Shareholders' dissent (> 20% Against by Public shareholders) against a resolution, whether any engagement conducted to identify and understand shareholder concerns? - Whether the company has adopted aggressive accounting policies in its preparation of financial statements. (eg: Contingent liabilities recognized through footnotes only; low estimates of Bad Debts, etc.)
+- Whether Board Chairperson is/ related to Executive Director/CEO? - Dual Position of Board & AC Chairperson; AC & NRC Chairperson - Any material/ persistent non-compliances during the year? - Whether the Board has requisite number of Directors? - Whether the Board Composition is compliant? - Whether the procedure of retirement by rotation done at AGM is compliant? - Whether the Board has minimum 50% NEDs? - Whether the Board has requisite number of Independent Directors? - Whether the Board has independent woman director? - Whether the Board has requisite number of retiring directors? - Whether the Board Chairperson has engaged with shareholders post significant shareholder dissent against a resolution proposed in general meeting?

+- Whether material failures of governance, stewardship, risk oversight and fiduciary responsibilities are observed during the year? (for re-appointments) - In cases of Significant Public Shareholders' dissent (> 20% Against by Public shareholders) against a resolution, whether any engagement conducted to identify and understand shareholder concerns? - Whether the company has adopted aggressive accounting policies in its preparation of financial statements. (eg: Contingent liabilities recognized through footnotes only; low estimates of Bad Debts, etc.) - Whether the Company has formed mandatory committees? - Whether the Annual Reports contains mandatory disclosures? - Whether the BRSR reporting is compliant?